I Ditched Sugar For Breakfast and Embraced These Recipes

 Scrambled Tofu with Veggies

-Vegan or not, tofu is always a healthy option for breakfast.
+Vegan or not, tofu is always a healthy breakfast options.
 If you need a break from eggs, tofu is the go-to option loaded with nutrition and taste.
 Tofu is packed with fiber, which keeps your colon strong and lowers the cancer risk.
 You club it with veggies and you have the perfect healthy meal.

 - 1 tablespoon of water